Heian Shrine: Festivals

 Annual festivals celebrate the memory of Emperor Kōmei (late January) and Emperor Kanmu (early April).

 On October 22, Heian-jingū hosts the Jidai Matsuri, which is one of the most important festivals of Kyoto.
 The procession of this festival begins at the old Imperial palace, and includes carrying the mikoshi (portable shrines) of Emperors Kanmu and Kōmei to the Heian-jingū.

 The Shrine is also used for traditional Japanese weddings as well as concerts.
 It is rare for a modern concert to be held at a historic site like the shrine, but merging modern and old culture in Kyoto has become a trend.

 Around the Shrine

 Adjacent to the Shrine is Okazaki Park, where visitors can learn about culture.
 The Shrine is surrounded by the Kyoto Prefectural Library, Kyoto Municipal Museum of Art, the National Museum of Modern Art, Kyoto, Kyoto Kaikan, and the Kyoto City Zoo.

+In media

+Parts of the 2003 film Lost in Translation were filmed there.